 If the timber is on county forests, a permit is required from the Board of County Commissioners.
 Both the U.S. Department of the Interior, Bureau of Land Management (BLM) and the U.S. Forest Service require permits for fuel wood and Christmas tree cutting on BLM lands and national forest lands.

-- Statute: 7-8-2608, 7-8-2609, and 77-5-201 through 77-5-223, MCA - Contact: DEPARTMENT OF NATURAL RESOURCES AND CONSERVATION Trust Land Management Division Forest Management Bureau
+Statute: 7-8-2608, 7-8-2609, and 77-5-201 through 77-5-223, MCA

-&lt;sup>1 Under a contract harvest, the state pays a contractor to conduct the timber removal but then markets and sells the products.
+1 Under a contract harvest, the state pays a contractor to conduct the timber removal but then markets and sells the products.